zitadel/actions/actions-v2-cloudflare-workers/JIT-USERS-MIGRATION.md

 The legacy database is mocked in this project.
 Replace the `LEGACY_DB` object in `server.js` with actual calls to your legacy database.

-You can test the flow using this mocked profile:
+You can test the migration flow using this mocked profile:

 ```json
 "legacy-user": {